From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Therefore, as the refuse bin will not fill up as quickly, it will need emptying less often.

-With a reduced amount of general rubbish to collect, the Councils can move to a more cost-effective three-weekly refuse collection schedule.
+With less general rubbish to collect, the Councils can move to a more cost-effective three-weekly refuse collection schedule.

 However, we understand that the change to a three-weekly refuse collection may be concerning for some households, such as those with larger families or medical requirements.
 Households may be eligible for extra bin capacity, and we will be happy to discuss any concerns.